andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 * There is an input, which is a reference to a vector.
 Like all things, the vector has a lifetime.
 We label it `'a`.
 * There is an output, which is a reference to a Bar.
 That reference is only valid during `'a`.

+I told a little white lie earlier - I said:

+> Well, the only thing a function knows about is what you pass into it.

+Maybe you caught the lie.
+A function actually knows about *two* things:

+1. Data you pass to it as arguments
+1. Data that is globally available, marked `const` or `static`

 ## Part ???